fourseven:scss

 meteor add fourseven:scss

-If you are using this plugin in a Meteor package, add it in the onUse block of your package's control file:
+If you're using this in a Meteor package, add it to your onUse block:

 2 ...